sharu725/online-cv/README.md

 Change all the details from one place: ``_data/data.yml``

-## To preview/edit localy with docker
+## To preview/edit locally with docker

 ```sh
 docker-compose up